 We are very much looking forward to working with you and your child this term and hope it will be an exciting and rewarding experience!
-This letter outlines the Year 5 curriculum for the Autumn Term 2018.
+This page outlines the Year 5 curriculum for the Spring Term 2019.

 We will focus on writing skills such as:

 • Noting and developing initial ideas, drawing on reading and research where necessary.

 • Proof - reading for spelling and punctuation errors.